 The Reva Daniels Metzinger Endowed Scholarships for Economics Majors are awarded to undergraduate students majoring in Economics who have achieved academic excellence in their field of study.
 Successful applicants are expected to have completed at least three core courses and to have demonstrated excellence through a challenging curriculum, including upper division economics electives.
 For the Spring Semester 2025, up to two Metzinger Scholarships may be awarded.

-Sharp Family Scholarship for Economics Majors
+The Bruce W. McNeilage Endowed Scholarship for Distinguished Economics Majors

-The Sharp Family Scholarship for Economics Majors is awarded to undergraduate students majoring in Economics who have achieved academic excellence in their field of study and have demonstrated financial need (note that being a Bright Futures recipient does not qualify as having a financial need).
+The Bruce W. McNeilage Endowed Scholarship is awarded to an undergraduate student who has achieved academic excellence in Economics and grew up in a single parent household.
 Successful applicants are expected to have completed at least three core courses and to have demonstrated excellence through a challenging curriculum, including upper division economics electives.
-One Sharp scholarship is available in Spring 2025.

-Or ask for help from:
+You may also ask for help from:

 Ms. Julie Phillips